hasura/graphql-engine/docs/graphql/manual/queries/custom-functions.rst

 Using argument default values for custom functions
 **************************************************

-If you omit an argument in the ``args`` input field then the GraphQL Engine executes the SQL function without the argument.
+If you omit an argument in the ``args`` input field then the GraphQL engine executes the SQL function without the argument.
 Hence, the function will use the default value of that argument set in its definition.

 **For example:** In the above :ref:`PostGIS functions example <custom_functions_postgis>`, the function